 - Be sure to use a rubber spatula to gently fold dry ingredients with wet ingredients to form the batter; don’t over mix, as that typically results in a tougher texture.

-- These muffin cups should be filled to the brim before baking; they won’t rise as much as other muffins do.
+- Muffin cups should be filled to the brim before baking; they won’t rise as much as other muffins do.

 - The ultimate tip: be sure to check muffins 2-3 minutes before bake time is done, just to ensure they’re not becoming over-baked.
 Over-baked goodies just aren’t as good.